Welshy92/everyday-legends/README.md

 The purpose of this website is to provide a place where people can post their own tips and guides for specific champions, either in specific matchups or generally for a specified role.
 These posts will also be able to get liked by users to show that they found it particularly useful for themselves, or give their comments to the posts.

+I used some agile methodology while working on the project as seen on my github projects page [HERE](https://github.com/users/Welshy92/projects/5/).

 ### **User Stories**